leafo/pgmoon/README.md

 * `oid` The OID from `pg_type` that will be handled
 * `name` The local name of the type.
 This is a name that points to an existing deserializer or will be used to register a new one if the `deserializer` argument is provided
-* `deserializer` A function that takes the raw string value from Postgres and converts it into something more useful (optional).
-Any existing deserializer function with the same name will be overwritten
+* `deserializer` (optional) A function that converts the value into something more useful.
+Any existing deserializer function with the same name will be overwritten.
+The function will be called with three arguments:
+  * The current `Postgres` object.
+  * The raw string value from Postgres.
+  * The registered name of the type.

 ## Custom type serializer